jonathanmorgan/context_text/README.md

 In general, for any database other than sqlite3, in your database system of choice you'll need to:

-- create a database for django to use.
+- create a database for django to use (I typically use `sourcenet`).

+    - postgresql - at the unix command line:

+            # su to the postgres user
+            su - postgres

+            # create the database at the unix shell
+            #createdb <database_name>
+            createdb sourcenet

-- create a database user for django to use that is not an admin.
+- create a database user for django to use that is not an admin (I typically use `django_user`).

+    - postgresql - at the unix command line:

+            # su to the postgres user
+            su - postgres

+            # create the user at the unix shell
+            #createuser --interactive -P <username>
+            createuser --interactive -P django_user

 - give the django database user all privileges on the django database.
 - place connection information for the database - connecting as your django database user to the django database - in settings.py.